2018 Line-up announced. More bands and activities coming soon. Stay tuned for announcements by joining our monthly Newsletter.

 “The Woodshedders bring the influence of vintage American music forward in its songwriting.
 The band is known for fun, danceable shows that swerve between different genres to create exciting original sounds.”

-More Bands announced soon!
+More coming soon!
 Sign up for the Newsletter to be the first to know.

 Announcing the 2018 River and Roots Music Camp